BaptisteLecat/weather_journey/README.md

 - AI-Powered: Leveraging the prowess of ChatGPT for textual prompts and MidJourney for generating imagery.
 - Multi-Platform: Available on both App Store and Play Store.

+## Automated Deployment

+As you know my app is available on IOS and Android.
+So I have to deploy it on the App Store and Google Play Store.
+I use Fastlane to automate the deployment process.
+Because I want to learn more about the way to do it well, I started learning the Github Workflow and Github Actions.
+I have a dedicated workflow for the deployment of my app.

+### The Workflow

+Basically I have 2 branches in my repository:
+-**main** : This is the branch where the current version of the app is available.
+It's the production branch.
+-**develop** : This is the branch where I work on the app.
+It's the development branch.

+To start working on a new feature, I create a new branch from the develop branch.
+When the feature is done, I merge the branch into the develop branch.
+A Github Action is triggered when a new commit is pushed to the develop branch.
+This action will run the tests to ensure that the app is working well.

+When I want to deploy a new version of the app, I have to create a new release on Github.
+I have a dedicated script to do it.
+This script will create a new tag with the version number by using a semantic versioning system, thanks to semver Github Action.
+Then it will create a new release with the tag.
+The Github Action will be triggered when a new release is created.
+This action will build the app and deploy it on the App Store and Google Play Store in BETA / INTERNAL TESTING mode.

+After that a Pull Request is created to merge the release branch into the main branch.
+This PR will trigger a new Github Action to deploy the app on the App Store and Google Play Store in PRODUCTION mode.

+You can find the Github Actions in the **`.github/workflows`** folder.
+And a documentation about the CI/CD Setup in the **`.github/cicd_setup.md`** file.

 ## Getting Started

 ### Prerequisites